LeetLLM

 CriterionBetter answerTie conditionOutside judge scope

-ActionabilityGives a useful, low-friction next stepBoth give the same useful next stepWhether customer is eligible
+ActionabilityGives a useful, low-friction next stepBoth give the same useful next stepWhether the rollback threshold was crossed

 ClarityStates remedy plainly without internal clutterBoth are equally clearWhether policy source is current

-ConcisionAdds useful information without repetitionDifference is stylistic onlyWhether a refund is authorized
+ConcisionAdds useful information without repetitionDifference is stylistic onlyWhether continued deployment is allowed

 The next cell builds the packet that would be sent to a model API.
 Notice two decisions: